jfhbrook/crafting-interpreters/README.md

 The [second](./clox) is the book's C interpreter, minus bugs and plus a [cmake](https://cmake.org/) build.

-In addition, it also includes an [AST generator DSL](./citree) for TypeScript, inspired by the AST generation script used in the Java implementation.

 Each project has a brief README which should give some hints on getting them running, if you so choose.